 However, since each slave compensation claim was based on the service of a specific soldier, a copy of the claim's paperwork was placed in that soldier's compiled military service record.
 The U.S. Colored Troops having the highest number of these claims are the regiments formed in the border-states of Delaware, Kentucky, Maryland, and Missouri, or in neighboring states such as Kansas, Iowa, Illinois, Ohio, Indiana, or Tennessee.

-Listed below are the microfilmed USCT Compiled Service Records which are available in Special Collection and their National Archives microfilm publication number:
+Listed below are the microfilmed USCT Compiled Service Records and their National Archives microfilm publication number:

 For Further Reading